jonathanlurie/thepress/docs/articles/get-started/index.md

 ## Start easily
-The best way get started is to [download](https://raw.githubusercontent.com/jonathanlurie/thepress/master/samples/site.zip) a copy of this website and modify it.
+Have you had a look at the [introduction](#introduction)?
+Then, the best way get started is to [download](https://raw.githubusercontent.com/jonathanlurie/thepress/master/samples/site.zip) a copy of this website and modify it.
 Once you uncompress the archive, you will see file that are mandatory for the *machinery* and file that are actual content.

 ## File structure